paramudya/from-csv-to-insert-into/README.md

 VALUES
 (**_paste all the copied text here_**);

-note: for Impala, and prolly some other SQL accent (likely Hive too), always choose STRING over VARCHAR as its innate attribute causes errors in the process.
-You can just cast the STRING columns back to VARCHAR later under SELECT statement.
+note: for Impala, and prolly some other SQL accent (likely Hive too), always define tables with STRING type instead of VARCHAR as its innate attribute does not allow VARCHAR type data to be inserted through query.
+If needed during a joining process, the STRING columns can just be cast as VARCHAR later under SELECT statement.